Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 It is often useful to know when a class' member variable changes for whatever reason.
 It may also be desired to encapsulate its access in some way.

-For this, GDScript provides a *setter/getter* syntax using the `setget` keyword.
+For this, PScript provides a *setter/getter* syntax using the `setget` keyword.
 It is used directly after a variable definition: